| | | | | |

 There are a few different ways to make a pot pie recipe.
 You can pick whichever one you like best.
 I’m using the double crust method in this recipe, which uses both a top and bottom crust.

-• Turkey pot pie with puff pastry sheets: Add the pot pie filling to a pie dish, or to individual ramekins to make mini pot pies.
-Top with a sheet of puff pastry.
+• Turkey pot pie with puff pastry sheets: Add the pot pie filling to a pie dish or individual ramekins to make mini pot pies.
+Top with a sheet of thawed puff pastry.
 Bake according to the puff pastry directions.
+Do not underbake the puff pastry.

 • Turkey pot pie with biscuits: A batch of biscuits makes a great topping for pot pie.